luissimas/zettelkasten/Notes/Rust error handling.md

 }
 ```

-Additionally, the `main` function can also return a `Result` (any type that implements the `std::process::Termination` [[Rust traits|trait]] to be more precise).
+Additionally, the `main` function can also return a `Result` (any type that implements the `std::process::Termination` [[Traits|trait]] to be more precise).
 In that case, the program exists with a return code of 0 or non 1 depending of the result value.

 ```rust
 use std::error::Error;